boldbi/boldbi-kubernetes/helm/README.md

        dbName
       </td>
       <td>
-       If the database name is not specified, the system will create a new database called bold services.<br /><br />If you specify a database name, it should already exist on the server.
+       If the database name is not specified, the system will create a new database called bold-services.<br /><br />If you specify a database name, it should already exist on the server.
       </td>
     </tr>
     <tr>